SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 		self updateAfterSelectionChangedTo: selectedFolderOrEmail ]
 ```

-In the second method, we use several messages that we defined earlier.
+In the second method `updateAfterSelectionChangedTo:`, we use several messages that we defined earlier.

 ```
 MailClientPresenter >> updateAfterSelectionChangedTo: selectedFolderOrEmail